About Jim Stengel

 In October 2008, Jim Stengel shocked the marketing world by leaving his prestigious role as Global Marketing Officer at Procter & Gamble, one of the most admired brand building companies in the world.

 This bold move was Jim’s first step on a new mission to share his passion for growing business through a focus on higher ideals.
-To continue on his mission, Jim has embraced a variety of exciting roles: President/CEO of The Jim Stengel Company, LLC, author of Grow: How Ideals Power Growth and Profit at the World’s Greatest Companies, speaker with the Washington Speakers Bureau®, and adjunct professor at the UCLA Anderson School of Management.
+To continue on his mission, Jim has embraced a variety of exciting roles: President/CEO of The Jim Stengel Company, LLC, author of Grow: How Ideals Power Growth and Profit at the World’s Greatest Companies and Unleashing the Innovators: How Mature Companies Find New Life with Startups, speaker with the Washington Speakers Bureau®, and advisor to several companies.

 The Visionary Leader

-The company Jim founded is both a think tank and a consultancy, conducting proprietary research, generating thought leadership and applying a new ideals-driven framework to drive business growth in today’s global economy.
-The company’s mission is to inspire global business leaders to achieve higher performance by rethinking their ideals and all behaviors emanating from those ideals.
-Jim and his team have worked with clients in tech, fashion, hospitality, retail, food service, automotive, and wine/spirits.
+Jim’s company is both a think tank and consultancy – conducting proprietary research, generating thought leadership and applying a new ideals-driven framework to drive business growth in today’s global economy.
+The company’s mission is to inspire global business leaders to achieve higher performance by rethinking their ideal and all behaviors emanating from that ideal.
+Jim and his team have worked with clients in tech, fashion, retail, food service, automotive, pharmaceuticals, and wine/spirits.

-Jim was recognized in 2003, 2004, 2006, and 2007 by Advertising Age as the number one “Power Player” in marketing.
+Jim is widely known for leading innovation and for his commitment to building purpose-inspired leadership capabilities.
+As a result, he was recognized in 2003, 2004, 2006 and 2007 by Advertising Age as the number one “Power Player” in marketing.
 In 2005, he was recognized as Grand Marketer of the Year by Brandweek magazine, the same year P&G was named Marketer of the Year by Advertising Age magazine.
-Jim was named to the first-ever Fortune Executive Dream Team in 2011.
+Jim was named to the first-ever Fortune Executive Dream Team in 2011, and is a 2017 American Marketing Association Hall of Fame inductee.

 Jim grew up in Lancaster, Pennsylvania, in a family of six children.
 He holds a BA from Franklin & Marshall College, and an MBA from The Pennsylvania State University, Smeal School of Business.
 Jim and his wife Kathleen have two children, and split their time between Cincinnati, Ohio and Coronado, California.